aGotelli/ROS-and-Qt/README.md

     . install/setup.bash

+This last command is the same as "source devel/setup.bash" but in the colcon workspace there is not a devel folder.

 ###### 10 Try a demo

 With the environment sourced we can run executables built by colcon.
 Let’s run a subscriber node from the examples: